robmarano/robmarano.github.io/courses/ece251/2025/ece251-syllabus-spring-2025.md

 ### Grading Distribution

+This course follows the rubric of **criterion-referenced grading**.
 You have the opportunity to earn 500 total points for this class.
 The final letter grade (no +/-) will be based upon applying the normal distribution to the following assessment categories.
 Note the weighting of each type.
+The variance to your calculations of your points earned throught the semester may vary by 7% for points given for class participation.

 | **Assessment Type** | **Points** | **% of Final Grade** |
 | ------------------: | :--------: | :------------------: |